avespinoza89/Foundation-Grants-Data-Airtable/README.md

 4. **Rate limit errors** - Too many API requests
    - Script includes rate limiting (0.21s between requests)
    - Wait a few minutes and retry

+5. **Unknown field name** - Variable name (e.g. column name or field name) not found in new table
+  - New table being created may include the variable in R but may be missing in Airtable
+  - Refer to Airtable table, manage fields, and manually create missing field

 ### Getting Help